TD Cowen 46th Annual Health Care Conference

 Key program updates

-• Phase I data for SEP-631, an MRGPRX2 negative allosteric modulator, showed strong safety, tolerability, and full inhibition of inflammatory skin response, supporting once-daily oral dosing and best-in-class potential.
+• SEP-631, a potent MRGPRX2 negative allosteric modulator, showed strong phase I results with full inhibition of skin wheal formation and a favorable safety and PK profile, supporting once-daily oral dosing.

-• The pipeline also includes a TSH receptor program for Graves' disease and a collaboration with Novo on incretin receptors.
+• Pipeline includes TSH receptor program for Graves' disease and a Novo collaboration on incretin receptors, with additional early-stage assets.

-• The compound’s high affinity and slow off-rate ensure sustained receptor inhibition, with excess circulating drug maintaining full coverage.
+• The compound’s high binding affinity and slow off-rate ensure sustained receptor coverage, with no significant preclinical liver toxicity or expected drug-drug interactions.

 Partial view of Summaries dataset, powered by Quartr API